Poisson boundary of group extensions: Non-triviality of the boundary criteron

-Before we start the proof of the proposition, we formulate some auxiliary statements.
-The lemma below we formulate for any field $k$, we will apply it for $k$ being a field of $p$ elements or $k= \mathbb{Q}$.
+Before we start the proof of the theorem, we formulate some auxiliary statements.
+The lemma below is formulated for any field $k$; we will apply it for $k$ being a field of $p$ elements or $k= \mathbb{Q}$.